Thank you for reading our post, please rate this article at the end.

 NIS 2.0 (MOVE)

 The MOVE bindings provide consistency in the fly-adjustment of binding locations when the boots are locked in.
-FIS has approved the continued use of the adjustable bindings since they allow the skier to fine-tune ski and glide.
-This is fundamental for any classic style racing with wax-less mohair grip zones in the ski.
+FIS has approved the continued use of the adjustable bindings because they allow the skier to fine-tune the ski and glide.
+This is fundamental for classic-style racing with wax-less mohair grip zones in the ski.

 -